Peer Coaching

 MENTORSHIP

-FFA-NC understands the importance of peer mentoring and will provide families with coaches that have experience in foster care, adoption and kinship care.
+FFA-NC understands the importance of peer mentoring and will provide families with coaches that have experience as licensed resource parents.
 Coaches will provide solutions to barriers that families are experiencing by utilizing their own personal experience.

 EDUCATION & RESOURCES

-As families experience various situations in their fostering journey, they will need various education and resources to support the child/youth in their home.
-FFA-NC coaches will have access to trainings provided in the FFA-NC network and through fosteringnc.org to promote and educate resource homes.
+As families experience various situations in their caregiving journey, they will need various education and resources to support the child/youth in their home.
+FFA-NC coaches will have access to trainings provided in the FFA-NC network and through fosteringnc.org to promote and educate Resource homes.
 Coaches will also research various resources that could support the caregiver and family system.

 REFERRAL PROCESS